 Replace the values with the ones you generated a while ago.
 Save the file.
 If you were logged in to the admin, you would be asked to log in again.

-7. Change ALL Your Passwords to prevent WordPress getting hacked again
+7. Change ALL Your Passwords to prevent your website getting hacked again

 This is a common but critical step in restoring a hacked WordPress website – reset all of your passwords.
 The common passwords include WordPress, cPanel, MySQL, FTP, etc. Reset all these passwords along with any other service you use on the website.